Host your front-end developer portfolio

 - Download the Massively template.

-- Create a directory somewhere on your computer, then enter it.
+- Create a folder somewhere on your computer, then enter it.

-- Within this directory, create another directory, and extract the Massively template files into it.
+- Within this folder, create another folder, and extract the Massively template files into it.

 This last step is necessary for hosting a web-page on Code Capsules.
 The file structure should look something like this:

 myPortfolio portFolder + assets + images + generic.html + elements.html + index.html + LICENSE.txt + README.txt